UConn vs. Saint Mary's (CA) Predictions & Picks - NCAA Tournament Second Round

 Over (127.5)

-UConn has compiled a 19-9-0 record against the spread this season, while Saint Mary's (CA) is 17-13-0.
-The Huskies have an 18-10-0 record hitting the over, while games involving the Gaels have a record of 15-15-0 when it comes to hitting the over.
-The two teams score an average of 149.8 points per game, 22.3 more points than this matchup's total.
-UConn has an 8-2 record against the spread while going 8-2 overall in the last 10 games.
-Saint Mary's (CA) has gone 4-6 against the spread and 7-3 overall in its last 10 games.
+UConn's record against the spread this season is 19-9-0, while Saint Mary's (CA)'s is 17-13-0.
+A total of 18 out of the Huskies' games this season have hit the over, and 15 of the Gaels' games have gone over.
+The teams score an average of 149.8 points per game, 22.3 more points than this matchup's total.
+Over the past 10 games, UConn has an 8-2 record against the spread while going 8-2 overall.
+Saint Mary's (CA) has gone 4-6 against the spread and 7-3 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.